 ‘Active Office’ Wins Two New Awards

-By Wernick Buildings Limited in Industry News
+By Wernick Group in Industry News

 An innovative modular building delivered by Wernick in 2018 has won two new awards for ‘Most Innovative Building Project’ and ‘Most Innovative Public Sector Project’ at the Building Innovation Awards (BI Awards).